STRO09/URL-Shortener/README.md

    spring.datasource.username=root
    spring.datasource.password=yourpassword
    spring.jpa.hibernate.ddl-auto=update
+   app.base-url=http://localhost:8080/api   # or your ngrok URL

 3. Run the Spring Boot app:
    run the mainn/**UrlShortenerApplication** as application.
-The server starts on http://localhost:8080
+The server starts on http://localhost:8080 (or your ngrok URL).

 ### 🌐 Frontend